ktor-doc-jp/ktor-doc-jp/servers/deploy.md

-When using Docker with multiple domains, you might want to use the [nginx-proxy](https://github.com/jwilder/nginx-proxy) image and the [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) image to serve multiple domains/subdomains in a single machine/ip and to automatically provide https, using let's encrypt.
+When using Docker with multiple domains, you might want to use the [nginx-proxy](https://github.com/jwilder/nginx-proxy) image and the [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) image to serve multiple domains/subdomains in a single machine/ip and to automatically provide HTTPS, using let's encrypt.

-After configuring nginx-proxy and letsencrypt-nginx-proxy-companion, your docker-compose.yml file (without additional services) could look like this:
+After configuring the nginx-proxy and letsencrypt-nginx-proxy-companion, your docker-compose.yml file (without additional services) might look like this:

 ```yaml
 version: '2'